annoawesome/lamia-ai/README.md

 `$ npm run start`

+#### With Visual Studio Code
+LamiaAI has VSCode specific configurations that automate the above steps.
+Simply open up a workspace, making sure to select `lamia-ai.code-workspace`, and several build tasks will automatically run.
+The only manual step is creating and copying `.env` files to the project root.

 ## Building
 LamiaAI is built off of Electron and uses Electron Forge for building the desktop application.
 Both Windows and Linux are available targets.